-Satan's temptation of Eve demonstrated that his nature was already corrupted with evil, indicating that his rebellion against God took place prior to the Edenic temptation.
+Satan's temptation of Eve demonstrated that his nature was corrupted by that time and that his rebellion against God took place prior to the Edenic temptation.
 Passages from Isaiah and Ezekiel describe his insurrection.

 12. How you are fallen from the heavens, O shining star, son of the morning!
 How you are cut down to the ground, you who weakened the nations!
 13. For you have said in your heart, "I will go up to the heavens, I will exalt my throne above the stars of God; I will also sit on the mount of the congregation, in the sides of the north.
 14. I will go up above the heights of the clouds; I will be like the Most High."